-(i) Acquisition of Ace Beverage Group Inc.
+(ii) Acquisition of Ace Beverage Group Inc.

-On July 4, 2023, Corby acquired 90% of the outstanding shares of Ace Beverage Group Inc. The purchase price of \$148,500,000 was paid using available cash and financing from PR.
-Further, Corby entered into an agreement with the minority shareholders of ACE which provides Corby with the option to purchase 5% of the remaining outstanding shares of ACE in 2025 and then to purchase the final 5% of the remaining shares in 2028.
-In connection with the closing of the transaction, Corby also signed a guarantee in favour of a Canadian chartered bank for payments of amounts owing under ACE's continuing operating loan, with a guarantee limit of \$31,850,000.
+On July 4, 2023, Corby acquired 90% of the outstanding shares of Ace Holdco Inc., the parent of ABG.
+The purchase price of \$148.5 million, which has been adjusted, as contemplated in the share purchase agreement, to \$136.3 million to reflect the working capital and debt of Ace Holdco and its subsidiaries assumed as at the purchase date, was paid using available cash and financing from Pernod Ricard ("PR").
+Further, Corby entered into an agreement (the "ABG Shareholder Agreement") with the minority shareholders of Ace Holdco which provides Corby with the option to purchase 5% of the remaining outstanding shares of Ace Holdco in 2025 and then to purchase the final 5%, or, if the 2025 option is not exercised, 10% of the remaining shares of Ace Holdco in 2028.
+Should Corby decide not to exercise the options to buy the outstanding minority shares, Ace Holdco is obligated to declare and pay an annual dividend equal to the amount of cash of Ace Holdco as at the applicable fiscal year end, less an amount equivalent to the anticipated working capital and investment needs of Ace Holdco for the following fiscal year.
+Any such dividend would be subject to applicable law and board approval addressing the ability of Ace Holdco to declare and pay the dividend and the reasonableness of the dividend.
+The ABG Shareholder Agreement was amended on August 23, 2024 to take into account ABG's acquisition of Nude Beverages described in paragraph (i) above.
+In connection with the closing of the transaction, Corby also signed a guarantee in favour of a Canadian chartered bank for payments of amounts owing under ABG's continuing operating loan, with a guarantee limit of \$31.9 million.